 It’s a win-win when employers fully disclose how performance tracking metrics that define successful job performance.
 Sales staff, for example, need to understand the critical importance of tenacity (first defined in Martin Seligman’s classic 1991 book “Learned Optimism”). –If employees find it difficult to adopt traits that determine success, they have greater incentive to move on to work that is a better fit for their talents.

-In the next and final installment of this article, I’ll discuss how computer-based metrics and apps like Gigwalk are shaping the future of finding employment and strategizing career success.
+Next, I’ll discuss how computer-based metrics and apps like Gigwalk are shaping the future of finding employment and strategizing career success.

 More objective decisions within a wide range of domains

 So far, I described how digital character assessments are shaping the future of credit screening and employee evaluations.
 Related metric-based apps are also creating new ways for employers to hire employees, for job seekers to gain employment, and for all of us to strategize long-term career success.

 Databased character judgments promise fairer, more objective decisions within a wide range of domains, including things like predicting criminal behavior.
 For example, judges have fleeting minutes to decide whether someone is a risk to society.
 Initial research shows that data-driven analysis is 30% better at predicting crime than judges.

 Gigwalk, the job hunting/hiring app, is one of many seeking to dominate the market